 Personal Use Fuelwood Permit

 The Forest Resources Division administers the issuance of fuelwood permits for the state forests in the Upper Peninsula and the northern Lower Peninsula.
 The permits are issued by the Management Unit Offices.
+People interested in collecting fuelwood in the Upper Peninsula should contact the Management Unit in the area prior to ordering a permit.

 - Permits are for state forest land in the northern two-thirds of the state